Nikolay-Petrov-Ognyanov/React-Auction/README.md

 - React Router: Library for handling routing in a React application.

 For a complete list of dependencies, please refer to the `package.json` file.

-## Contributing

-Contributions to the Online Auction App are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Make sure to follow the project's coding style and guidelines.

-## License

-The Online Auction App is open-source and released under the [MIT License](LICENSE).

----

-Please note that the README file is just a template.
-You should update it with accurate information and instructions specific to your project.